symbol/symbol-docs/source/concepts/transaction.rst

 For example, a TransferTransaction describes who is the recipient and the quantity of mosaics to transfer.
 In this case, signing the transaction means to accept moving those mosaics from one account's balance to another.

-An account has to follow the next steps to `sign a transaction <https://github.com/nemtech/nem2-library-js/blob/f171afb516a282f698081aea407339cfcd21cd63/src/transactions/VerifiableTransaction.js#L64>`_ :
+An account has to follow the next steps to `sign a transaction <https://github.com/nemtech/nem2-sdk-typescript-javascript/blob/master/src/model/transaction/Transaction.ts#L213>`_:

 1. Get the ``signing bytes``, which are all the bytes of the transaction except the size, signature and signer.
 2. Get the nemesis block generation hash.
-You can query ``http://localhost:3000/block/1`` and copy ``meta.generationHash`` value.
+You can query ``nodeUrl + '/block/1'`` and copy ``meta.generationHash`` value.
 3. Prepend the nemesis block generation hash to the signing bytes.
 4. Sign the resulting string with the signer's private key.
 This will give you the transaction ``signature``.
 5. Append the signer's signature and public key to the transaction to obtain the ``payload``.
-6. Calculate the `hash of the transaction <https://github.com/nemtech/nem2-library-js/blob/f171afb516a282f698081aea407339cfcd21cd63/src/transactions/VerifiableTransaction.js#L76>`_ by applying the network hashing algorithm to the first 32 bytes of signature, the signer public key, nemesis block generation hash, and the remaining transaction payload.
+6. Calculate the `hash of the transaction <https://github.com/nemtech/nem2-sdk-typescript-javascript/blob/master/src/model/transaction/Transaction.ts#L124>`_ by applying the network hashing algorithm to the first 32 bytes of signature, the signer public key, nemesis block generation hash, and the remaining transaction payload.

 .. code-block:: typescript